 Introduction to Shiloh, Illinois

 Shiloh, Illinois, in St Clair county, is 21 miles E of St. Louis, Missouri.
-Part of the surrounding Saint Louis metro area, Shiloh is home to some 7,643 residents.
+Shiloh is part of the surrounding Saint Louis metro area.

 St. Clair County was the first county to be established in the state of Illinois.
 It was established in 1790 and named after Arthur St. Clair, the Governor of Northwest County.
 About two-thirds of present-day Illinois was covered in its original boundaries.

 - Cahokia Mounds

 - Missouri Botanical Garden

 Things To Do In Shiloh